Arcturs/Arcturs/README.md

 # Hi, I'm Nastya!

 # 💫 About Me:
-🎓 Graduated from Voronezh State University as BCS, currently MSc student at ITMO University<br>🔭 Used to work at DataArt, Itentika, T-Bank<br>⚡ I'm interested in big data technologies and their implementation in data-intensive systems
+🎓 Graduated from Voronezh State University as BCS, currently MSc student at ITMO University<br>🔭 Used to work at DataArt, Itentika, T-Bank, Ozon Tech<br>⚡ I'm interested in big data technologies and their implementation in data-intensive systems

 ## 🌐 Socials: